What is hernia?

 A hernia occurs when an organ pushes through an opening in the muscle or tissue that holds it in place.

-- An abdominal hernia occurs when an organ or other piece of tissue protrudes through a weakening in one of the muscle walls that enclose the abdominal cavity.
+- An abdominal hernia occurs when an organ or other piece of tissue protrudes through a weakening in one of the muscle walls that encloses the abdominal cavity.

 What are the different types of hernia?

 - Inguinal hernia – The most common type of hernia; it’s more common in men than women.
 This is because a man’s testicles descend through the inguinal canal shortly after birth, and the canal is supposed to close almost completely behind them.
 It develops in the inner groin region (inguinal canal).